 If you prefer not to walk, and / or the temperature is too hot, the riding carts are state of the art.
 Precedent i3 model golf carts feature touch-screen GPS systems to give the player hole layouts, yardage graphics, carry distances and can even communicate directly with the golf shop.
 And to top it all off, they even have USB ports to charge your electronic devices.We-Ko-Pa Saguaro plays to a par of 71 with 5 sets of tees at yardages of 6966 / 6603 / 6252 / 5786 / 5061.
 The signature hole is the par-5 #14, with its risk-reward split fairway that necessitates two forced carries over desert scrub should golfers decide to use the fairway on the right.

-The new multi-million dollar casino will be 244,000 square feet and will include a 4 story parking garage, larger gaming areas with a garden court, specialty high end dining, a sports bar with entertainment stage, and other new amenities.
+The new multi-million dollar We-Ko-Pa Casino is 244,000 square feet and includes a 4 story parking garage, larger gaming areas with a garden court, specialty high end dining, a sports bar with entertainment stage, and other new amenities.
 Bernadine Burnette, Fort McDowell Yavapai Nation Tribal Council President said “We may be the smallest tribe in the Valley…” but just as the famous architect with Chicago ties, Daniel Burnham, once said “make no little plans”, and so it is with the Yavapai.

 The following photo gallery includes additional images of all these fine Scottsdale area golf facilities.